Brendonovich/prisma-client-rust/docs/src/pages/getting-started/installation.md

 `prisma-client-rust-cli` contains the Prisma generator and access to the Prisma CLI, but does not provide an executable binary - this must be created yourself.

+Prisma Client Rust requires a minimum Rust version of v1.62.0.

 ## Creating a CLI Binary

 ### Inside Your Crate